 For forthcoming public talks please see here.

-Unflattening is also now available in French (as Le déploiement), Korean, Portuguese (as Desaplanar in Brazil), and Serbian.
+Unflattening is also now available in French (as Le déploiement), Korean, Portuguese (as Desaplanar in Brazil), Serbian, and Polish.
 Curious about using Unflattening in the classroom?
 See how it’s being taught here.

 AWARDS for Unflattening